syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Working-with-custom-stamp-annotations.md

 N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [StampAnnotationAdded](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.SfPdfViewer.html#Syncfusion_SfPdfViewer_iOS_SfPdfViewer_StampAnnotationAdded) event.
 But this can be done in all other events as well.

+## How to Customize the Minimum size of the Custom Stamp Annotations?

+By the `MinimumSize` property, You can set the minimum size to which the custom stamp annotations could be resized.

+Refer the following code example:

+{% tabs %}
+{% highlight c# %}

+//Sets the minimum size for the custom stamp annotations pdfViewerControl.AnnotationSettings.Stamp.MinimumSize = new Size(10, 10);

+{% endhighlight %}
+{% endtabs %}

+## How to add the custom stamp annotation programmatically?

+By `AddAnnotation` method , You can add the custom stamp annotations programmatically.
+The created custom stamp annotation object passed as a parameter.
+The `StampAnnotation` instance acquires the type of the stamp view, page number and bounds as the parameters.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Creates the stamp annotation
+Image image = new Image();

+image.Source = ImageSource.FromResource("Sample.Assets.Logo.png", typeof(App).GetTypeInfo().Assembly);

+image.WidthRequest = 200;

+image.HeightRequest = 100;

+StampAnnotation stampAnnotation = new StampAnnotation(image, 1, new Rectangle(100, 100, 100, 100));

+//Add the stamp annotation to the specified page pdfViewerControl.AddAnnotation(stampAnnotation);

+{% endhighlight %}
+{% endtabs %}

+## How to select the custom stamp annotation programmatically?

+By `SelectAnnotation` method, You can select the custom stamp annotation programmatically.
+The specified custom stamp annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Selects the specified stamp annotation pdfViewerControl.SelectAnnotation(stampAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

+## How to deselect the custom stamp annotation programmatically?

+By `DeselectAnnotation` method , You can deselect the custom stamp annotation programmatically.
+The specified custom stamp annotation object passed as a parameter.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+//Deselects the specified stamp annotation pdfViewerControl.DeselectAnnotation(StampAnnotation);

+{% endhighlight %}
+{% endtabs %}

+N> There is no effect in Calling `DeselectAnnotation` method, if the given annotation is not selected.
+Once this method is called, the `SelectedAnnotation` property will return null until any other annotation gets selected.